Seared Cod with Mushrooms and Onions

-A cast-iron skillet is the perfect pan to use for searing, then oven-roasting, fish.
+A cast-iron skillet is the perfect pan for these sturdy filets.